 Cindy Regal builds stuff.
 She designs it, constructs it, troubleshoots it.
 It’s a practice she’s known and loved as early as her middle school years in Duluth, Minnesota, where she crafted a clock in woodshop class.
 In college, she was taking part in research to build lasers.
-These days, she develops and studies tiny devices—from nanometer-thin membranes that obey the rules of quantum mechanics—that could serve as extremely precise sensors, to single atoms held in a laser beam.
+These days, she develops and studies tiny devices that could serve as extremely precise sensors—from nanometer-thin membranes that obey the rules of quantum mechanics, to single atoms held in a laser beam.

 “I like the process of building something creative to measure something new,” the University of Colorado, Boulder physicist says.